-The table demonstrates four important points.
+The table demonstrates three important points.
 First, our system operates correctly in the presence of message loss, which is necessary in sensor network applications.
 Second, message loss is not caused by link utilization, but rather by the unreliability of the wireless medium (no reliability is implemented in the MAC layer of the MICA motes).
 Note that the effect of collisions increases with target speed.
-Third, our communication requirements constitute only a tiny fraction of available link capacity.
-Hence, we have not yet stressed the limits of the system's capabilities.
-Fourth, link utilization increases only slightly with tank speed.
-Hence, the bandwidth requirements of the algorithm have potential to scale well with tracking difficulty.
+Third, the bandwidth requirements of the algorithm seem to scale well with tracking speed.
+More analysis is needed to derive the performance limits of the protocol.